modflowpy/flopy/DEVELOPER.md

 #### Mac

-For example, to download and extract all executables for OSX
+The same commands should work to download and extract executables for OSX:

 ```shell
 wget https://github.com/MODFLOW-USGS/executables/releases/download/8.0/mac.zip && \